MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/clean-extent-containers.md

 You must have an AllDatabasesAdmin, AllDatabasesMonitor or specific database admin or monitor permission to execute this command.
 For more information, see [Role-based Authorization in Kusto](access-control/role-based-authorization.md).

 The cleanup action doesn’t start immediately after running the command.
-There is a delay period (at least five days) that is set by the system.
+A delay period of at least five days is set by the system.
 The initial state is 'Cleanup requested'.

 ### Syntax